zautumnz/tg/README.md

 ## TODO:

 * Remove as much other stuff as possible, only care about this being fast and working on Mac and showing unicode
-* Find a better monospace font with CJK support and ligatures
+* Find a better monospace font with CJK support

 ## Key Bindings